-This programme takes students to the heart of the country’s legal system, helping them to develop their own understanding of the fundamental concepts of politics and law.
+This Politics & Law school day trip to London takes students to the heart of the country’s legal system, helping them to develop their own understanding of the fundamental concepts of politics and law.

 ✓ All accommodation costs

 ✓ Full board meals for the entire trip

 ✓ All transportation costs, including airport pick-up and drop-off

 ✓ 1 free teacher per 10 paying students

 ✓ 24-hour emergency contact support during the trip

 Arrive at the Supreme Court, the highest court in the land.
 The Supreme Court is where what is legal is contested and where issues relevant to wider society get decided on.
 Your guide will meet you at the entrance, ready to start the day’s activities.